mukul792/rag-medical-chatbot/README.md

 - Ask medical questions in natural language
 - AI retrieves relevant content and generates context-aware answers
 - Supports multi-turn conversations
-- Clean and interactive Flask interface
+- Clean and interactive FastAPI interface
 - Fast and accurate retrieval using vector embeddings (FAISS)
 - Can handle complex medical queries and terminology
 - Option to expand knowledge base with new documents